mlrun/mlrun/docs/store/artifacts.md

 You can set the default `artifact_path` for your environment using the {py:func}`~mlrun.set_environment` function.

-You can override the default `artifact_path` configuration by setting the `artifact_path` parameter of the {py:func}`~mlrun.projects.MlrunProject.artifact_path` function.
+You can override the default `artifact_path` configuration by setting the `artifact_path` parameter of the {py:class}`~mlrun.projects.MlrunProject` object, setting the artifact path for objects belonging to that project.
 You can use variables in the artifacts path, such as `{{project}}` for the name of the running project or `{{run.uid}}` for the current job/pipeline run UID.
 (The default artifacts path uses `{{project}}`.)
 The following example configures the artifacts path to an artifacts directory in the current active directory (`./artifacts`)